Sometimes we distrust God because we misconstrue his intentions.

 Like the disciples, we are right about God’s intended outcome, but we are wrong about the timing.

 God intends to bless reborn believers in the next life with the abundance and prosperity we currently seek—physical, spiritual, material, and societal.

 Until then, his priority is to foster in us, though communion with him, true contentment that is independent of our circumstances.

 Why does God make us wait until the next life to fulfill all our desires?
 Why does he not satisfy them now?

-Because God plans to ultimately give us more than our hearts currently know to desire.
+Because God ultimately plans to give us more than our hearts know to desire and the world, in its current state, can provide.
 He intends to fulfill us in ways and at levels that exceed our imagination.

-The consequences of sin, in and around us, presently prevent us from imagining or experiencing this degree of fulfillment.
+The consequences of sin, in and around us, presently prevent us from experiencing this degree of fulfillment.